nudded/Jenever/README.markdown

-JENEVER: Jaspervdj's Ego & Nudded's Ego Very Eager Bot
+JENEVER: Jaspervdj's Ego & Nudded's Ego Very Eager Robot
 =======

 a server and client for ordering drinks in the zeus-kelder